top of page

 Legacy operational issues

-The Focus Framework raises awareness of support's historic operational issues that are the legacy of ITIL reliance.
-The issues shed light on why it is imperative to advance beyond ITIL by adopting Flow Management.
-The top four are:
+The Support Ops Focus Framework (SOFF) doesn't just overcome support's historic operational issues that are the legacy of ITIL reliance, it raises awareness of them so that the imperative for Flow Management becomes known.
+The top four issues are:

 Prone to failure at both ends, communication barriers are a primary cause of lost work time and needs failing to be met.
 Resulting frustration is where perception of service is at its weakest.